 Back to the wood we go!
 What a nice A-frame small house floor plan!
 By European standards, the square footage of this floor plan is plentiful for a family of three.

-In the US, most of the people would consider this to be a tiny vacation home for two.
+In the US, most people would consider this to be a tiny vacation home for two.
 It would be interesting to hear what people from Japan think of it, considering that some of them are comfortable sleeping in capsule hotels like this.

 These A-frame small house plans look pretty simple and offer efficient use of space.
 Since the building cost is very low considering the impressive look and square footage, we give this house two thumbs up!